SachsLab/OpenMER/README.md

     * Note: To change the default recording path, edit `WPy64-3850\python-3.8.5.amd64\Lib\site-packages\neuroport_dbs\FeaturesGUI.py` and change the `BASEPATH` value.
 (We hope to make this easier via a config file in the future.)
 * After a new depth is entered and the depth remains constant for 4-8 seconds (depending on signal quality), a segment will be added to the database.
 * The current trajectory that is visualized is by default synchronized with the Sweep GUI selection for audio.
 To change which trajectory is being visualized, you can change which channel you are listening to in SweepGUI, or uncheck the synchronize box and set the channel manually.

+## Troubleshooting

+### Connectivity

+If Central is running then these tools should attempt to connect to Central's shared memory, and the network settings are irrelevant.
+If Central is not running then you'll have to make sure the network settings are correct, and this may depend on how your PC and NSP are connected.

+The NSP always has the same ip address: 192.168.137.128.
+I don't think this can be changed, but if it is then you'll have to change that setting in the connect dialog window.

+If the PC is linked directly to the NSP, then we use the following network adapter settings.
+In the adapter properties,  double click on Internet Protocol Version 4 (TCP/IPv4).
+Set the IP address to be 192.168.137.1 and the Subnet mask 255.255.255.0.
+If you require a different IP address then you'll have to change this in the connect dialog window.

+The client (PC) port defaults to 51002
+The client IP address is 192.168.137.1 on Windows, and Mac and Linux use netmasks: 255.255.255.255 on Mac, and 192.168.137.255 on Linux
+The NSP IP address is 192.168.137.128 and port 51001